yangxk1/GETL001/README.md

 Extra dependencies are required by examples:
 - MySQL (>=5.7)

+## Configurations

+Before building the project, please configure the path of the data file and MySQL in the yaml file.

+In the `src/main/resources/config.yaml` file, we can configure MySQL configuration and PG\RDF data file paths for the project.

 ## Building GETL and examples

-Before building the project, please configure the path of the test file and MYSQL in the code.

-In the `src/main/Java/com/getl/example` directory, there are all the experiments.
-Please select the experiment you want to run and copy its full class name (e.g. `com.getl.example.query.Q1`) to the `<main-class>` tag in the `pom.xml` file

-Then, move to the `src/main/Java/com/getl/constant/CommonConstant.Java` file and configure MySQL configuration and PG\RDF data file paths for the project.

 Next, change into the root directory of GETL, and use the Maven command to build the project.
 ```